 During growth spurts, a child’s heel bone often grows faster than the muscles and tendons in the leg.
 This causes the muscles and tendons to be stretched out as they are unable to keep up, causing tightness and loss of flexibility.
 In particular, the Achilles tendon is attached to the growth plate and puts further pressure on it, damaging the growth plate over time, and causing the pain and swelling commonly associated with Sever’s disease.

 - Reduce swelling and inflammation

 - Stabilise the heel

 The first step is to work on reducing pain and swelling.
 This can be accomplished in a number of ways including, but not limited to, administering the R.I.C.E protocol and reducing exercise activity.
-Specialised treatments such as shockwave therapy, PEMF therapy, or Magnetolith therapy are also quick-acting solutions for reducing pain and swelling.
+Specialised modalities such as shockwave therapy, PEMF therapy, or Magnetolith therapy are also quick-acting solutions for reducing pain and swelling.

 The second objective is to reduce the pressure on the growth plate to prevent the condition from recurring.
 This can be accomplished through the use of orthotics to provide increased support for the foot, reducing pressure while allowing the child to continue with their daily activities.

 Please bear in mind that there are multiple differential diagnosis available for paediatric heel pain and as such a thorough examination should be carried out to ensure the cause of the heel pain is determined.
 If your child is suffering with heel pain or feels their heel is hindering their activities, please know there are solutions available with your podiatrist.